Home » Current

 Jiwoo Lee, BS MS – (HMS Medical Student) also a member of the Ganna Lab

-Jiwoo is currently a Harvard Medical School student in the Harvard-MIT Health Sciences and Technology (HST) Program working in the Natarajan lab at the Broad and the Ganna group at FIMM.
+Jiwoo is currently a Harvard Medical School student in the Harvard-MIT Health Sciences and Technology (HST) Program working in the Natarajan Lab at the Broad and the Ganna group at FIMM.
 She is currently working on integrating genomic and metabolomic data to predict cardiovascular disease.
 Prior research contributions include (1) studying clinical conditions and their impact on the utility of genetic scores for the prediction of acute coronary syndrome and (2) quantifying the causal impact of cardiovascular risk factors on healthcare costs.
 Jiwoo completed her master’s in biomedical informatics and bachelor’s degree at Stanford.

 Patricia Masson, PhD, RN, FAHA – (MGH Research Nurse)